lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

     Figure 1: The screenshot of the Portal Aspect of the RSP with selection of the parameters as above.

 **4. Select a single-band observaton.**
-In the table on the bottom, in the column with the header "lsst band" select "i" from the dropdown menu.
+In the table on the bottom, in the column with the header "lsst band" select "i" from the dropdown menuw

 **5. Select the cutout tool.**
 Above the image on the upper left, click on "scissors" which will select the cutout tool.